ZachNichter/SecureSynapse/deploy/README.md

 ## Crayon's DPi30 Secure Synapse Deployment Structure

-This project consists of a driver ARM template that is linked to a number of scoped ARM templates as listed:
+This project consists of a driver ARM template that is linked to a number of scoped ARM sub-templates as listed:

 ```
 * 010-Vnet: creates VNET necessary for deployment